deekayen/ansible-role-splunk-enterprise/README.md

 #### Desctiption
 In each playbook you can find some usable information in header-comment.
 Header contains the following sections:
-* Tested on
-    * Version of environment in which playbook tested
+* Tested on: Version of environment in which playbook tested
-* Description
-Desctiption of playbook
+* Description: Desctiption of playbook
-* Input
-Lis
-* Output
+* Input: List of required variables
+* Output: List of output variables if they exist